-Response (Please seek to limit the response to 500 words or less) Rose Medical Center and our RAE partners currently have processes in place to identify at-risk patients admitted to the emergency department and the medical floors.
-The RMC case management team makes referrals to COA (Colorado Access) for any medicaid recipient that is in need of community resources upon discharge.
+Response (Please seek to limit the response to 500 words or less)

+North Suburban and Colorado Access currently have processes to identify at-risk patients admitted to the emergency department and the medical floors.
+Our case management team makes referrals to Colorado Access for Medicaid members who need community resources upon discharge.

-COA (the RAE provider) also utilizes CORHIO to identify patients that may be at-risk for readmission or in need of post hospitalization follow up care, support and resources.
+Colorado Access also utilizes CORHIO to identify patients at risk for readmission or in need of post-hospitalization follow-up care, support, and resources.